C-Loftus/soc409/README.md

  Once this folder is loaded into Renpy,  you can compile it  into the format that can be used for web hosting.

 ### Editing
 Script root should be in `renpyAssets/game/script.rpy`.
-From there you can link to other scripts
+From there you can link to other scripts.

 ### Deploying
 ```